gabayae/scientific-computing/README.md

  The materials presented here come may have come originally from different sources, which include mainly

      -The Software Carpentry (swc-) lessons;
+     -The Introduction to Programming using Python (IPuP) lessons developped in 2016, by:
+          *Jeff Sanders;
+          *Yaé Ulrich Gaba;
+          *Jordan Masakuna;
-     -The Introduction to Programming using Python (IPuP) lessons developped in 2016, by Jeff Sanders, Yaé Ulrich Gaba and Jordan Masakuna  at the African Institute for Mathematical Sciences (AIMS), center of South Africa
+      at the African Institute for Mathematical Sciences (AIMS), center of South Africa